spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups/35-ingress-cluster-group.md

 # Set Up Ingress

 The following steps describe how to enable an Ingress Controller for a Cluster Group.
-You will use the `ingress-nginx-host-cluster` add-on profile, but you may choose another ingress controller.
+You will use the `nginx-ingress` add-on profile, but you may choose another ingress controller.
 <br />

 1. Log in to Palette as **Tenant Admin**.